FAQs

 • And more

 The teens, young adults and adults classes age 21-29 are parent-mediated.
 This means a parent or other caregiver attends a weekly class at the same time as their child, to learn to become stronger social supports at home.
-Parents of teens can expect to learn or improve skills to help their child make and keep friends, set healthy boundaries, and self-advocate for their unique needs, among others.
+Parents and caregivers can expect to learn or improve skills to help their loved one make and keep friends, set healthy boundaries, and self-advocate for their unique needs, among others.

 Do you teach adults?

 Yes!
-We have a class for adults, age 21-29 and a class for age 30+.
+We have a program for adults, age 21-29 and a program for age 25+ for those with lower support needs.
 The essential core teaching is similar to our other programs, but focuses on adult scenarios such as employment and dating/intimate relationships.
-The 21+ group follows the 16-week coaching program, while the 30+ group follows a 12-week program.
+The 21+ group with higher support needs follows the 16-week coaching program, while the 25+ group with lower support needs is 12 weeks.

-Our accelerated 8-week Summer School classes start the week of July 8th.
-Our next 16-week courses start early August 2024.
-If you’d like more information than you can find on this FAQ page or on our website, please book an enrollment consult call to speak with our program director or one of our coaches.
+Our next 16-week courses start February 2025.
+If you’d like more information than you can find on this FAQ page or on our website, please book a consultation to speak with our program director.

 COMING SOON!
 Social Skills Classes for bilingual/Spanish families.
 Students attend class in English, while parents’ classes are conducted in Spanish to help students continue learning and integrating lessons at home in a bilingual household.